osudrl/RSS-2020-learning-memory-based-control/README.md

-# RSS-2020-learning-memory-based-control
+# Learning Memory-Based Control for Human-Scale Bipedal Locomotion

-Code for recreating the results of our RSS 2020 paper, 'Learning Memory-Based Control for Human-Scale Bipedal Locomotion.'
+This repository will contain the code necessary to reproduce our results for our RSS 2020 submission.